Net Power

 !

-cash burn and future dilution
+Cash burn and future dilution

 $475M in cash sounds comforting until you remember there is $0 revenue offsetting development spend.
 Every delayed milestone raises the odds that equity holders fund the gap.